QSBS Basics & Overview: Understanding Qualified Small Business Stock

 For Stock Acquired After the "Applicable Date":

-- 50% exclusion if held for at least 3 years but less than 4 years
+- A 50% exclusion is available if held for at least three years but less than four years.

-- 75% exclusion if held for at least 4 years but less than 5 years
+- A 75% exclusion if held for at least four years but less than five years.

 Per-Issuer Limitations

-The exclusion is subject to significant dollar limitations:
+The exclusion also adheres to per-issuer dollar constraints:

 For Stock Acquired on or Before the Applicable Date: